Egypt is home to a variety of interesting and unique snakes.

 One of the most unique types of snakes in Egypt is the African Egg-Eating Snake.
 As its name suggests, this snake has a specialized diet of bird eggs.

-They are able to swallow eggs whole thanks to their hinged jaws, and they are also able to regurgitate the shells afterward.Â
+Thanks to their hinged jaws, birds are able to swallow eggs whole and regurgitate the shells afterward.

-Their scales are brown or gray with black spots, making them excellent at blending into their surroundings.Â
+Their scales are brown or gray with black spots, making them excellent at blending into their surroundings.

 Despite their specialized diet, the African Egg-Eating Snake is not considered dangerous to humans.

-They are non-venomous and typically shy, only biting in self-defense if they feel threatened.Â
+They are non-venomous and typically shy, only biting in self-defense if threatened.

-It’s important to note that while the African Egg-Eating Snake may be fascinating to observe in the wild, it’s important to maintain a safe distance and avoid handling any type of snake in Egypt without the proper knowledge and training.
+It’s important to note that while the African Egg-Eating Snake may be fascinating to observe in the wild, it’s important to maintain a safe distance and avoid handling any snake in Egypt without the proper knowledge and training.

 6. Desert Horned Viper